syoyo/tinyexr/README.md

 `tinyexr` tools uses stb, which is licensed under public domain: https://github.com/nothings/stb `tinyexr` uses some code from OpenEXR, which is licensed under 3-clause BSD license.
+For zstd, `tinyexr` choose BSD license by default.
+(You can choose GPL license for zstd if you use tinyexr + zstd in your derived work)

 ## Author(s)